jrcichra/kvm-mergeide/README.md

+# Docker usage

+Arch does not ship with `virt-win-reg` so I wrapped everything required in a container, only exposing the drive to the application.

+`docker run -it --rm -v /your/drive/directory:/drives/ ghcr.io/jrcichra/kvm-mergeide /drives/windowsxp-file.img`

 # kvm-mergeide

 kvm-mergeide - Apply the mergeide.reg hack to kvm compatible windows images.

 The mergeide fix relaxes the annoying windows requirements for same